zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-weblogic.md

 1. In the *Domain Structure* tree, find the domain and navigate to *Services* &rarr; *JDBC* &rarr; *Data Sources*.
 1. To create a new data source, click *New*.
 1. Enter the *Name* field with `Liferay Data Source` and the *JNDI Name* field with `jdbc/LiferayPool`.
 1. Select the database type and driver.
-For example, MySQL is *MySQL's Driver (Type 4) Versions:using com.mysql.jdbc.Driver*.
+For example, MySQL is *MySQL's Driver (Type 4) Versions:using com.mysql.cj.jdbc.Driver*.
 1. Click *Next* to continue.
 1. Accept the default settings on this page and click *Next* to move on.
 1. Fill in the database information for the MySQL database.